Javi-LC/ISO2-2025-GrupoA2.2-Testing-Exe3/WIKI_MAINTENANCE.md

 - Maintenance commit (fixes/doc): `4ca4777`
 - Version bumped to `0.0.2-SNAPSHOT` and pushed to `main` (commit `adcb772`)
 - Generated sites and added comparison archives under `site-comparison/`

-## Approval record

-To approve the maintenance plan, add an approval line here with reviewer GitHub handle and date.
-Example:

-- Approved by: @course-instructor — 2025-12-17

-If you want, I can create GitHub issues from the `issues/` files using the GitHub API (requires token).
-Otherwise the issues are ready in the repo and can be copied to the project tracker.